“Do not judge me by my success, judge me by how many times I fell down and got back up again.”

-Resilience is defined as our ability to bounce back from and adapt to new situations – a big theme for this past year.
-Something to contemplate and give yourself a big hug for.
-While there are many types of resilience, they really boil down to these 4:
+Resilience is defined as our ability to bounce back from and adapt to new situations.
+While there can be many types of resilience, they really boil down to these 4:

 They all play into each other – when one area is off, it impacts the other and so on.
 Many things can impact our resilience, to include;